StellarSand/Battery-Notifier/README.md

 # Battery-Notifier

-A script to display a notification when your battery is at or below 20% (when discharging) and when at or above 85% (when charging) in Linux (or GNU/Linux, if that's what you prefer).
+A script to display a notification when your battery is at or below 20% (when discharging) and when at or above 85% (when charging) for Linux (or GNU/Linux, if that's what you prefer) based systems.
-The script will run every 5 minutes by default.
+The script will run every 5 minutes in background.

 ## Preview